openconfig/attestz/README.md

 # TPM Enrollment and Attestation of Networking Devices for Device Owners <!-- omit from toc -->

-TPM (Trusted Platform Module) enrollment workflow is responsible for cryptographically verifying switches' TPM-rooted identities and provisioning devices with switch owner's attestation certificates.
+TPM (Trusted Platform Module) enrollment workflow is responsible for cryptographically verifying switches' TPM-rooted identities and provisioning devices with switch owner's attestation and TLS certificates.
 TPM attestation workflow ensures the integrity of networking devices throughout the entire boot process.
 The goal of this repository is to specify TPM enrollment and attestation workflow steps, design/APIs, and suggest a corresponding reference implementation of both switch and switch-owner sides of logic.

 ## Table of Contents <!-- omit from toc -->